lowcodeunit/public-web-blog/docs/getting-started/emulated-data.md

 ## Disable Emulated Data

-To remove the emulated data from your dashboard and APIs, simply disable the emulated data.
+If you would like to remove the emulated data from your dashboard and APIs, simply disable the emulated data.

 ![Emulated Data Enabled](/img/screenshots/dashboard-emulated-enabled.png)